petermcneil/petermcneil.github.io/README.md

 Pages
 ---

-A test repo to work out how Github Pages work.
+A test repo for GitHub pages.

+It has a [custom domain](https://pages.pop.ski) and a submodule.